jdswinbank/Comet/docs/installation.rst

 -------

 After installation, you should check that Comet is working properly.
-The Twisted framework Comet used by Comet makes this easy with its ``trial`` tool.
+The Twisted framework used by Comet makes this easy with its ``trial`` tool.
 Simply run::

   $ trial comet